 St Augustine's Conservation Area

-St Augustine's is a small conservation area in England, covering approximately 2.1 hectares of protected landscape.
-It is designated in 1981, reflecting the area's longstanding cultural and architectural significance.
+St Augustine's is a compact conservation area in England, covering approximately 13.5 hectares of protected landscape.
+The area has been designated to preserve its distinctive character, including its historic buildings, street patterns, and open spaces.
 The area includes 3 listed buildings recognised for their heritage value.

 Note: There are 2 conservation areas with this name in the UK.